Malcolm X at Sidi Gaber (short story)

 “Either way, it doesn’t matter.
 You named her as such because it meant something to you.”

-They eventually stopped in the Camp Shizar area of the corniche to purchase termes, lupini beans, from a cart to snack on.
-Malcolm then saw an ice-cream cart and requested the biggest scoop possible.
+They eventually stopped in the Camp Shezar area of the corniche to purchase termes, lupini beans, from a cart to snack on.
+Malcolm then saw an ice cream cart and requested the biggest scoop possible.

-Mahfouz chuckled which led Malcolm to burst into laughter almost making a mess of what was left of the ice-cream.
-After their laughs subsided, Malcolm realized he needed to return to the coffeehouse for Omar to pick him up.
+Mahfouz chuckled, which led Malcolm to burst into laughter, almost making a mess of what was left of the ice cream.
+After their laughs subsided, Malcolm realized he needed to return for Omar to pick him up.
 They headed back but underestimated how far they had walked.
-A few metres from the coffeehouse, Malcolm saw an anxious Omar pacing up and down.
+A few meters from the coffeehouse, Malcolm saw an anxious Omar pacing up and down.

 “Mr. Malcolm, we only have 20 minutes!” said Omar.

-Malcolm turned to Mahfouz, “I apologise Mr. Mahfouz, I have to go; can we meet tomorrow?”
+Malcolm turned to Mahfouz, “I apologize, Mr. Mahfouz.
+I have to go.
+Can we meet tomorrow?”

 “In that case, I will board the same train.
 I must return to Cairo as well to catch my evening flight.
 It might be my last visit to Egypt for some time.”
 Malcolm said, his tone certain.